anna-filou/anna-filou.github.io/en/about.md

 I’m a recovering perfectionist with a diverse skill set.
 I try my best, but sometimes I get burned out.

-Currently managing operations and making sites at [Theeta B.V.](https://theeta.nl) / Previously designing at [The Smiling Hippo](https://thesmilinghippo.com) and doing customer support at [Tempo](https://www.yourtempo.co/).
+Currently doing UI design at [Shopflix﻿](https://shopflix.gr/).
+Previously managing operations and making sites at [Theeta B.V.](https://theeta.nl), designing at [The Smiling Hippo](https://thesmilinghippo.com) and doing customer support at [Tempo](https://www.yourtempo.co/).

 ### What makes you tick?